 • Existing railroad infrastructure could support up to 125 mph top speeds

-• Light-weight, high-acceleration EMUs can support more frequent stops than intercity rail
+• Light-weight, high-acceleration electric multiple units (EMUs) can support more frequent stops than intercity rail

-• Clock-face schedules allow for timed transfers to bus and light rail at stations
+• Consistent schedules every 15 or 30 minutes allow for timed transfers to bus and light rail at stations

 • Hub stations allow for transfers to intercity rail or other regional rail lines